aws-samples/gmsa-linux-containers-ecs/README.md

         $Env:EC2_INSTANCE_KEYPAIR_NAME = "{KEY_PAIR_NAME}"
         $Env:MY_SG_INGRESS_IP = $(Invoke-WebRequest -URI https://checkip.amazonaws.com).ToString().Trim()
         $Env:DOMAIN_JOIN_ECS = 0
+        $Env:FARGATE = 0
+        $Env:CREDSPEC_FROM_S3 = 0
         ```

-3. Based on your laguage poreference, perform one of the following tasks:
+3. Based on your language preference for CDK, perform one of the following tasks:
     * **For Typescript:** Open a terminal and in the **cdk-typescript** folder and execute the following command:
       ``` bash
       npm install